datastax/release-notes/Luna_Streaming_2.8_Release_Notes.md

 This is because there is a breaking API change in Apache Pulsar 2.8.0 (and so in Luna Streaming 2.8.0) related to the SchemaInfo java class.
 More context [here](https://github.com/apache/pulsar/issues/11338).

+## Packaging

+Luna Streaming Distribution comes with a few different packages that aim to different purposes.
+The distributions are available as Docker images and tarballs, both of them follow the same packaging patterns.

+### Patterns

+* **lunastreaming**: the basic Luna Streaming Distribution, **including Pulsar SQL** feature.
+* **lunastreaming-core**: the basic Luna Streaming Distribution, **without Pulsar SQL** feature.
+You should pick this one if you are not interested in using Pulsar SQL features.
+* **lunastreaming-all**: it contains the basic Luna Streaming Distribution, including **Pulsar Offloaders** and the **Datastax Pulsar IO Connectors** listed above.
+You should pick this if you are interested in using the Datastax connectors or the offloading feature.

 ## Luna Streaming Distribution 2.8.0 1.1.14
 This is a mantenaince release containing important security updates